-Certain other beverages known to have caffeine in them are tea, soft drinks, energy drinks, chocolates etc. Following large caffeine intake a person may experience headache, inability to sleep, rapid heart rate, muscle tremors etc. Caffeine is also associated with anxiety, one of the reason for sleepless nights in pregnancy.
-I think a little cut down on these beverages will do the trick if you are having sleepless nights following coffee intake in pregnancy.
+Certain other beverages known to have caffeine in them are tea, soft drinks, energy drinks, chocolates etc. Following large caffeine intake a person may experience a headache, inability to sleep, rapid heart rate, muscle tremors etc. Caffeine is also associated with anxiety, one of the reasons for sleepless nights in pregnancy.
+I think a little cut down on these beverages will do the trick if you are having sleepless nights following coffee intake during pregnancy.

-Hydration is an important need of body and you can’t just stop drinking water.
-On the other hand you also have so many of these bathroom breaks that you just hate water right now.
+Hydration is an important need for body and you can’t just stop drinking water.
+On the other hand, you also have so many of these bathroom breaks that you just hate water right now.
 So what to do in this situation.
-You can do one thing, you can take as many bathroom breaks as you want in day time and a little, practically no break in night-time.
+You can do one thing, you can take as many bathroom breaks as you want in the daytime and a little, practically no break in the night-time.
 This will help you sleep better as you won’t have to wake up every third second to rush to the washroom.

-A 30 minute daily walk is essential for every one of us and pregnant women are no different.
+A 30-minute daily walk is essential for every one of us and pregnant women are no different.
 You should not take your exercises lightly because of your pregnancy.
 Take a visit to your physiotherapist and take advice regarding exercise during your pregnancy.
-A few things from the top of mind are stretches over a ball, pelvic floor exercises, relaxation techniques and yoga.
+A few things from the top of mind are stretched over a ball, pelvic floor exercises, relaxation techniques and yoga.

 Sleep hygiene is utmost important for a good healthy sleep.
-It helps making us a sleep wake cycle – a pattern by which our body decide when to sleep.
+It helps to make us a sleep-wake cycle – a pattern by which our body decide when to sleep.
 This pattern takes a while to establish so you will need to be consistent with your efforts and once it is established, you won’t need anything else to help you sleep.